ntm9sec/ntm9sec/README.md

 ## About Me

-I'm a security researcher and firmware developer focused on offensive security, low-level programming, and embedded systems.
+I'm a security researcher and firmware developer focused on offensive security.
 I build tools, break things ethically, and contribute to the security community.

 - Currently working on **firmware analysis & exploit development**
 - Deep-diving into **reverse engineering & IoT security**